RyoKawada/regional-concentration-analysis-of-foreign-tourists/README.md

 ## Foreign Tourist Ratio by Prefecture (Top 10, 2025)
-![Foreign Tourist Ratio by Prefecture (Top 10, 2025)](images/foreign_ratio.png)

-This figure shows the share of foreign tourists in total overnight stays by prefecture in 2025 (top 10).
+![Foreign Tourist Ratio by Prefecture (Top 10, 2025)](images/foreign_ratio.png) This figure shows the share of foreign tourists in total overnight stays by prefecture in 2025 (top 10).

 Tokyo and Kyoto record the highest ratios at around 55%, followed by Osaka at over 40%.
 In contrast, most other prefectures fall within the 20–30% range.

-This suggests that inbound tourism in Japan remains highly concentrated in major urban destinations, rather than being evenly distributed across regions.